musa-509-fall-2021/course-info/tech-tips.md

 ```

 Assuming:
-* You have a variable `chart1_data` that you are making available in your template with something like:
+* You have a variable `chart1_data` that you are making available in your template with something like this (note in this example I use `to_dict('list')`; I provide some explanation of what that does in [lab 09](https://github.com/musa-509-fall-2021/lab-09-modelling-and-rendering-data#add-chart-data-into-the-report)):

   ```py
   chart1_data_df = pd.read_gbq('SELECT * from final.chart1_data')